Saltar al contenido principal

 Language models

 Language models are one of the main ingredients of industrial AI agents.
 They're probabilistic models designed to understand and generate human language.
-They have different characteristics, advantages, and disadvantages and are often categorized into:
+Large language models (LLMs) are trained on vast amounts of data, making them versatile and useful for general purposes.

 The Language model library has detailed reference information about the available language models to help you choose.